Keep Christ in Christmas This Year: 15 Low-Stress Ideas

 Instead of writing to Santa Claus, write a letter to Jesus thanking Him for what He’s given you, and spend time thinking about what we can give back to Him this year.

-My kids can’t write, so I’ll be asking them what they want to say and writing it for them, this year.
-Eventually I’d love for the whole family to spend a quiet span of time reflecting and writing to Jesus each year at Christmas time.
+My youngest can’t write, so I’ll be asking him what he wants to say and writing it for him, this year.
+Eventually, as my kids grow in literacy, I’d love for the whole family to spend a quiet span of time reflecting and writing to Jesus each year at Christmas time.

 It’s a great way to express gratitude and praise to our Saviour, and keep the focus of Christmas centered around to Jesus.
 I’m especially looking forward to finding out what ideas my kids have about what they would like to give to Jesus this year.